vitorfmc/grpc-studies/README.md

 JSON is human-readable because PLAINTEXT while Protocol Buffers is binary and needs a schema to be read properly

-## About this project
+## 2. About this project

+#### 2.1 Technologies
+- Java 11;
+- Gradle;
-- TO DO
+- gRPC;

-## Important configurations...
+#### 2.2 Initial configuration (Intellij)
 - Change project Gradle settings to "Build and run using" Intellij and "Run tests with Intellij";
-- The "idea" included in build.gradle is needed for imports to be valid in the classes;
+- Execute: "Gradle > Task > other > generateProto".
+This will generate classes to be used in Java project;
-- Every change in .proto files must be followed by executing "Gradle > Task > other > genreateProto".
-Sometimes deletion of "build" folder is needed.
+    - Every change in .proto files must be followed by executing this again.
+Sometimes the deletion of "build" folder is required.

-## References
+## 3. References
 - grpc.io
 - https://github.com/grpc/grpc-java
 - https://github.com/simplesteph/grpc-java-course